MuteJester/AlignAIR/README.md

 predicted_pp = trainer.predict(r'E:\my_path\target_data.tsv', raw=False, top_k=3)
 ```
 The predict method accepts the following parameters:

+TODO: @raneisn --> Consider adding a csv input example, ephasize that we are using Ayelets V groups

 - **r'E:\my_path\target_data.tsv'**: The path to the test set file that contains the input sequences for prediction.
 - **raw**: A boolean parameter that determines the format of the prediction output.
 If raw is set to True, the method will return unprocessed model output.
 If raw is set to False, the output will be converted into a DataFrame, which is easier to work with and understand.